ronen25/libcmdf/README.md

 initialization tricks that require deinitalization.

 This might change in the future, though, so make sure to call <code>cmdf_quit</code> when you're done with it!

+### Any plans to support Linenoise/anything else?
+Yes!
+I'm planning to add support for it in the near future.

 -------------------------------------------------------------------------------------------------------